-When it comes time to helping client try and determine what kind of “rate” they be able to qualify for, the first thing that we want to ask ourselves is…
+When it comes time helping clients try and determine what kind of “rate” they qualify for, the first thing that we want to ask ourselves is…

 “What rate would this person be able to qualify for if they didn’t have type 2 diabetes?”

 This way, we can determine if one’s diabetes is going to be the major factor determining what rate one may be able to qualify for.

 We want to ask ourselves: